 Minase Jingu

-On the boarder of Osaka Prefecture and Kyoto is Minase Jingu.
-This relatively small shrine houses the remains of Emperor Go-toba, an ambitious and tragic emperor, whose failed war lead to the creation of the Kamakura Government.
-Former site of his personal villa, Minase Jingu is the biggest shrine to this fallen emperor on Japan’s mainland.
+On the border of Osaka Prefecture and Kyoto is Minase Jingu.
+This relatively small shrine houses the remains of Emperor Go-toba, an ambitious and tragic emperor, whose failed war led to the creation of the Kamakura Government.
+The former site of his villa, Minase Jingu is the biggest shrine to this fallen emperor on Japan’s mainland.

 Shrine Grounds